kelaki0/60-Days-of-Code/Weather App/README.md

 Overview

-The application consists of a single JavaScript file that interacts with an HTML page and optional CSS for styling.
+The application consists of a single JavaScript file that interacts with an HTML page and a CSS for styling.
 When a user submits a city name via a form, the app fetches weather data from the OpenWeatherMap API and updates the page with the results.
 It handles errors gracefully by displaying an error message if the API request fails.

 Code Explanation